 If I am an admitted and registered degree seeking student, where do I find out who my advisor is?

 Refer to your Degree Audit Report which is available via your E-Services account.
-A link about how to access your Degree Audit Report is included below for your convenience:
+A link about how to access your Degree Audit Report is included for your convenience: http://www.southcentral.edu/Registrar/dars-report.html.
+You can also visit the Student Affairs Center to find out who your academic advisor is.

 Preparing for your Meeting